Important Adoption Statistics to Know

 In the past, adoption was very “hush hush.”
-Often times, a birth mother wouldn’t tell anyone she was pregnant, and in some situations she would even leave for a few months to have the baby and place him or her for adoption.
-This extended to adoptive parents as well, who wouldn’t tell their child that he or she was adopted, just because it was such a delicate topic back then.
+The birth mother wouldn’t tell anyone she was pregnant and, in some situations, she would even take a several-month-long vacation to have the baby and place him or her for adoption.
+Adoptive parents often wouldn’t tell their child that he or she was adopted, just because it was such a delicate topic back then.

-This is proof that any sort of stigma that adoption may have once had has since lifted, and nearly all adopted children have a story of where they came from and who they are.
+This is proof that any sort of stigma that adoption may have once had has since lifted, and nearly all adopted children know the story of where they came from and who they are.